dangoslen/dangoslen-me-site/content/blog/surviving-your-first-code-review.md

   right way to address the feedback but also not just cater to every whim of your reviewer?"
 keywords:
+  - how to review code
+  - code review best practices
 tags:
   - career
   - software engineering